 We love this encouraging community and the woman we have become connected to.
-Thank you to the widows (Hope Sister’s) who have shared here on how Hope for Widows has helped them.
+Thank you to the widows (Hope Sisters) who have shared here how Hope for Widow Foundation has helped them.
 Do you have a story of your own?
 Please send it to us using our contact form.

 There are many other widow groups out there but Hope for Widows does a few things that sets them apart from anyone else supporting widows.
 First, they are the only place I’m aware of that only allows women. any other groups allow widowers and I’ve been hit on by many men who’ve only been widowed 6 months.
 Hope for Widows creates an environment where I can truly be vulnerable, knowing a man won’t use it to his advantage.
 Second, I know Hope for Widows takes our privacy seriously.
 They go through many “behind the scenes” efforts to ensure only widowed women are added to their closed groups/forums.
 Thank you for ensuring our physical and emotional safety.